 To preserve the terrine, cover it with rendered duck fat or a jelly of choice.
 (I prefer a spiced cherry and red port jelly.
 There are plenty of recipes online.)

-Do serve the terrine with the 2013 Pierneef Syrah Viognier.
+Serve with the 2015 Pierneef Syrah Viognier.